Mohammedzeheer/MernPractise-/Notes/js.md

 Browser Object Model means accessing the properties of the web browser.
 BOM has a root object called window-object
 It is used by JavaScript to interact with the browser and control its behavior.

-BOM is the window object.
-This object contains properties and methods that allow JavaScript to access and control the browser window, such as its size, position, and title.

 Why is the Browser Object Model important?